taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-In a quieter, more mature part of the re-grown forest, Min, dead-eyed and haggard after screaming herself hoarse, sits across from Asoka, on the outer edge of a branch, leaning into the tree and letting spikes in her back lock her in.
+In a quieter, more mature part of the re-grown forest, Min, dead-eyed and haggard after screaming herself hoarse at the Peacekeeper camp, sits across from Asoka, on the outer edge of a branch, leaning into the tree and letting spikes in her back lock her in.
 She stares grudgingly at Asoka in the early morning light.

 Min: **"Entou, estranho, por que você traz esses bárbaros para minha floresta?"**